 Check the sender of the email as well as the "to" and "cc" fields.

-Improper spellings and grammer are a big giveaway!
+Improper spellings and grammar are a big giveaway!

-An overwhelming sense of urgercy requesting personal information or payments
+An overwhelming sense of urgency requesting personal information or payments

-Be weary of links and attachments - only click on those you are expecting!
+Be wary of links and attachments - only click on those you are expecting!
 (Tip: Hover over the link to see where the URL will take you to be sure!)

 Suspicious emails from trusted sources can happen.
 If your friend/colleague sends a strange message, their account may have been attacked.